The Four Horsemen | Defensiveness

 You're not alone.
 We all get defensive.
 And we all have a 'default' horseman.
 For some people, it's this.
 For others, it's criticism.
 For others still, it's stonewalling or contempt.
 We'll get to those soon enough!

-When you find yourself becoming defensive, think about the antidote.
-The antidote to defensiveness is taking responsibility for your part in the interaction.
+When you find yourself becoming defensive, think about the antidotes to the four horsemen.
+In particular, the antidote to defensiveness is taking responsibility for your part in the interaction.
 Boom.
 That's it.
 Although, much like everything else we've been talking about, easier said than done.